 Next, we wish to prove an estimate for increments $Q(t, t-s)$ where $t-s > \delta_\ast(t)$.
-To do this, we use the approach from Chen-Chen \cite[Proposition 3.3]{ChenChen}, in which the interval $[s,t]$ is subdivided into subintervals each of which is small enough that the estimate of Lemma~\ref{lem:Qsmalld} may be applied.
+To do this, we use the approach from Chen and Chen \cite[Proposition 3.3]{ChenChen}, in which the interval $[s,t]$ is subdivided into subintervals, each of which is small enough that the estimate of Lemma~\ref{lem:Qsmalld} may be applied.
 We summarise this part of their estimates, quantified in $\e$, in the following lemma.

 \begin{lemma} Let $0\leq a < b$.
-Then \be Q(b, b-a) \leq C \e^{-4/3} \left( b-a \right) \Delta(a,b)^{-2/3} M_k(b)^{\frac{1}{3(k-2)}} , \ee where \be \Delta(a,b) : = \inf_{s\in[a,b]} \delta_\ast(s) \wedge (b-a) \ee \end{lemma} \begin{proof}
+Then \be Q(b, b-a) \leq C \e^{-4/3} \left( b-a \right) \Delta(a,b)^{-2/3} M_k(b)^{\frac{1}{3(k-2)}} , \ee where \be \Delta(a,b) : = \inf_{s\in[a,b]} \delta_\ast(s) \wedge (b-a) . \ee \end{lemma} \begin{proof}

 Split the time interval $[a, b]$ into subintervals of length no more than $\Delta(a,b)$ (see Figure~\ref{fig:interval-split}): let $n = n(a,b) : = \lfloor \frac{b-a}{\Delta(a,b)} \rfloor$, such that \be [a, b] = [a, b - n \Delta(a,b)) \cup \bigcup_{j=1}^{n(a,b)} (b - j\Delta(a,b), b - (j-1)\Delta(a,b)]. \ee